The web pages could use an overhaul

 This is the new 'callout' on the main page as seen on a smartphone:

-#14 Updated by Robin Mills almost 2 years ago
+#14 Updated by Robin Mills about 2 years ago

 I've built this on the Mac by following the instructions in website/README.
 Apart from a v__version__ on the API/doc page, this looks really good.
 I've put it on http://clanmills.com/exiv2/ and tried it on the following: